 I so appreciate my friend Michael Hyatt and his vision to help people create a Life Plan.
-It’s something my husband and I did early on in our marriage and I can honestly testify to what a huge difference it made in our family.
+I can honestly testify to what a huge difference it has made in our family.
 I’m thankful Michael is guest posting on the blog today to share just how beneficial a Life Plan can be.

 I was fried.
 It started when my boss quit, and I was tapped to fill his position as publisher of Nelson Books, a division of Thomas Nelson.

 The trouble was our division was in the tank — I’m talking dead last in the company.
 And I was supposed to pull it out of the fire.

 I got a plan and went into beast mode.
 Early mornings.
 Late nights.
 Always traveling.